Business strategyDecember 11, 2025

 Planning and analysis

 Planning and analysis play a pivotal role in the initial software costs.
 This includes requirements gathering, feasibility studies, market research, and project management and planning.
-Understanding project needs, assessing viability, and organizing resources are fundamental for success.
+Understanding project needs, assessing viability, and organising resources are fundamental for success.

 Design